 Symptomatic Medication Therapy

 A number of treatments exist to address diarrhea and pain.
 Dietary adjustment may be beneficial and antidiarrheal medications have a major role to play.
-For painful symptoms not controlled by other drugs, analgesics can be helpful, with acetaminophen (Tylenol®) being the preferred choice, as IBD patients should avoid non-steroidal anti-inflammatory drugs (NSAIDs).
+For painful symptoms not controlled by other drugs, analgesics can be helpful, with acetaminophen (Tylenol®) being the preferred choice.
+Those with IBD should avoid non-steroidal anti-inflammatory drugs (NSAIDs), as these can irritate the lining of the intestinal tract.

 There are two types of antidiarrheal medications directed at preventing cramps and controlling defecation.

 Individuals with Crohn’s may be anemic from a combination of factors, such as chronic blood loss or malabsorption of certain vitamins and minerals.
-Supplements could help improve this condition, with heme iron polypeptide (Proferrin®) being the preferred choice, due to its quick-acting and low side-effect profiles.
+Iron supplements could help improve this condition, with oral heme iron polypeptide (e.g., OptiFer® Alpha, Proferrin®) being the preferred option, due to quick-acting and low side-effect profiles.
+Iron Isomaltoside 1000 for injection (Monoferric™) is indicated for the treatment of iron deficiency anemia in adults who have intolerance or unresponsiveness to oral iron therapy.
 Occasionally, a blood transfusion may be necessary.

 Anti-inflammatory Medication Therapy

-There are two goals in the treatment of Crohn’s disease; the first is to eliminate the symptoms (induce clinical remission) and then prevent future disease flare-ups (remission maintenance).
+There are two goals in the treatment of Crohn’s disease: to eliminate the symptoms (induce clinical remission) and to prevent future disease flare-ups (remission maintenance).
 To accomplish these goals, physicians aim treatment at controlling intestinal tract inflammation, and the natural consequence of reducing and eliminating inflammation is the reduction and elimination of symptoms.
-This comes in many forms, using various body systems to effect relief.
+This therapy comes in many forms, using various body systems.
 Your physician may prescribe any of the following medications alone or in combination.
 It could take some time to find the right mix for you as each case of Crohn’s disease is unique.

-Corticosteroids: To reduce inflammation in moderate to severe cases of Crohn’s disease, corticosteroids might help.
-These are prednisone and budesonide (Entocort®) taken orally, although prednisone tends to have greater side effects.
+To reduce inflammation in moderate to severe cases of Crohn’s disease, corticosteroids might help.
+These are prednisone and budesonide (Entocort®), which are taken orally, although prednisone tends to have greater side effects.
 For topical relief of Crohn’s disease in the colon, budesonide (Entocort®) and hydrocortisone (Betnesol®, Cortenema®, Cortifoam®, Proctofoam®) are available in rectal formulations (enemas, foams, and suppositories).
 In hospital, hydrocortisone (Solu-Cortef®) and methylprednisolone (Solu-Medrol®) can be administered intravenously.

-Biologic medications are important treatment options for those who have moderate to severe IBD.
-Biologics are specially developed antibodies, which selectively block molecules that are involved in the inflammatory process.
-Gastroenterologists routinely prescribe biologics, which include infliximab (Remicade®) and adalimumab (Humira®) to bring about symptom control (induce clinical remission) for Crohn’s disease.
+Biologic medications are important treatment options for those who have moderate to severe Crohn’s disease.
+These products are specially developed antibodies that selectively block molecules involved in the inflammatory process.
+Gastroenterologists routinely prescribe biologics, which include infliximab (Remicade®), adalimumab (Humira®), golimumab (Simponi®), vedolizumab (Entyvio®), ustekinumab (Stelara®), and most recently, two biosimilars of infliximab (Inflectra®, Renflexis®), to control the symptoms (induce clinical remission) of Crohn’s disease.

-Remicade® has indications to induce clinical remission, for ongoing use to maintain clinical remission, for reducing or eliminating corticosteroid use, for healing and closing fistulae, and for healing the lining of the bowel wall (mucosal healing).
-Remicade has been available to treat Crohn’s disease since 2001.
-Humira® has indications to induce clinical remission in Crohn’s disease and for ongoing use to maintain clinical remission, since 2006.
+Health Canada approved infliximab (Remicade®) in 2001 to induce clinical remission in Crohn’s disease, for ongoing use to maintain clinical remission, for reducing or eliminating corticosteroid use, for healing and closing fistulae, and for healing the lining of the bowel wall (mucosal healing).
+Biosimilars of infliximab (Inflectra®, Renflexis®, Avsola™) are also available.
+(See our website for more information about biosimilars.)
+A fully human monoclonal antibody, adalimumab (Humira®), was approved in 2006 to induce clinical remission in Crohn’s disease and for ongoing use to maintain clinical remission.
+Other biologics approved to treat Crohn’s disease are vedolizumab (Entyvio®), and ustekinumab (Stelara®).

 Sometimes a surgeon will remove severely diseased portions of the digestive tract, but this is only as a last alternative, usually in cases where medical management fails and complications arise, such as obstruction, strictures, and fistulae, or abscess formation.
 An unfortunate feature of Crohn’s disease is that there is a high recurrence rate, even after surgical removal of all visible and microscopic disease.
 Therefore, it is pragmatic to treat Crohn’s disease with the most effective therapies to prevent these complications.
 Even though most physicians are slow to recommend surgery, there are times when it will be required.
 An emerging surgical therapy is intestinal transplantation, but there are barriers yet to overcome, such as tissue rejection and inflammation in the newly transplanted organ.

 Crohn’s disease is a chronic inflammatory condition manifesting primarily in the digestive tract.
-Because there is no cure, Crohn’s patients require continuing medical care.
-Patients must adhere to a proper nutrition and medication regimen, even when things appear to be going well.
+Because there is no cure, you will require continuing medical care.
+Those with Crohn’s disease must adhere to a specific nutrition and medication regimen, even when things appear to be going well.
 Your physician will monitor your disease regularly, even during periods of remission.